 The first question you need to answer is why do you feel a branch office would be a benefit?
 Would it benefit your existing clients?
 Would it attract new clients?
 What client(s) would benefit the most from an additional location?
 For me, I wanted an office which would be more convenient for clients to meet.
 My advertising and marketing efforts, though targeted to my geographic location, sometimes extend well beyond my neighborhood.
 Additionally, I wanted to increase my territory through broadened advertising, so a convenient location for these new clients was a consideration.
 If your office is downtown, consider a suburban satellite office.
 Much of my firm’s success stems from the fact that many clients do not want to go downtown to see their lawyer.
 If your practice requires a lot of court appearances, consider a satellite office near the courts where you frequently practice.
 Clients will appreciate this convenience.

 I was very close to opening a satellite office when I began to realize how many of clients used the internet.
 I am able to scan and e-mail documents to many clients, so being physically available was of diminishing importance.
 We also do more and more intakes over the phone and internet without the client ever having to come to the office.
-In the end, I decided that a satellite office may increase foot traffic and be slightly more convenient, but not worth the drawbacks.
+At that time, I decided that a satellite office may increase foot traffic and be slightly more convenient, but not worth the drawbacks.

 You can only be in one place at one time.
 With my current office, when I am on trial or vacation or otherwise out of the office, it does not run as efficiently as when I am there.
 Let’s face it.
 When the boss is gone, people may not work as hard as when they know the boss is around.
 Having multiple locations means dividing my time.
 I believe that more than one office will not be as efficient due to my absence.
 There are ways to account for this, but I considered this a serious negative in coming to my decision.